 Consumer reviews are a powerful way to drive purchase decisions.
 They are particularly effective in motivating prospects that are already considering your product.
+The right review can tip the scales for a prospect who’s on the fence.
 However, selecting the perfect customer reviews to feature in your marketing can be difficult.
 You must consider how it fits into your greater marketing strategy, which to feature in various placements, and filter though (hopefully) a variety of reviews to find the ones that shine a positive light on your company or product.

 1. Message Characteristics (Review Extremity)